matrix-org/matrix.org/content/docs/chat_basics/private-group-chat/_index.md

 emoji = "🧑‍🤝‍🧑"
-tile = "I want to create a private group chat" updated = "2022-10-18T16:00:00Z"
+tile = "I want to create a private group chat" updated = "2022-10-18T16:00:00Z" meta_description = """
+Matrix can be used to create small private group chats.
+It can be used to send messages, invite others, but it also has moderation features to keep the group safe.
+"""
 +++

 The simplest way to get started is to create a private group chat so you can